 The CAO calls a collateral contact, but there is no answer or the line is busy.
 This single attempt is not enough to be considered a "reasonable effort," and the CAO must make more attempts.

-When an applicant mails the application form or leaves it at the local office, the CAO must try to call the applicant to verify his or her identity.
+When an applicant mails the application form or leaves it at the local office, the CAO must try to call the applicant to verify their identity.
 If the CAO cannot reach the applicant by phone, it:

-Must check DHS records for proof of identity.
+Must check Department of Human Services (DHS) records for proof of identity.
 If the household:

 Receives other benefits from DHS, identity is deemed verified and does not need to be re-verified.